DennisD2/mini-ng/README.md

 * Other approach is to use a proxy configuration for Node.js.

 * Other approach is to solve it on server side.
-The application contains code for that (CORSFilter) and the filter is activated in web.xml.
+The application contains code for that (CORSFilter) and the filter is activated in ```web.xml```.
 This should work, but it does not.
 Other problem with this approach is, that every REST implementation solves the problem totally different.
 Even Jersey 1 and 2 are different.